r0man1an/LibreFlash/README.md

   * Fastboot (most devices)
   * Heimdall (Samsung devices)
   * Install ROM ZIPs using ADB sideload
+  * Root your device with Magisk easelly

 Flashing works for **all devices**, official or unofficial, as long as the correct files are provided.
 The device list only affects downloading, not flashing.